davidenunes/jnetwork/README.md

 To **create a network** we simply ask our injector for a instance of the `Network.class`.
 The injector will do the rest and supply an instance from an implementation of `Network` ready to be used.

 The rest is pretty straight forward.
-We can do stuff like create new nodes, create new links, and add these to our network.
+The creation of new `Node` and `Link` objects is handled by the `Network`.
+Bellow you can see a simple example of how one can create new nodes and links and add them to an existing network instance.

 ```java
 //create new nodes